 - Construction Adhesive: EcoPoxy® Green Seal Certified Plant-Based Epoxy

 Elkhart, Indiana, is the Capital of the RV World.
-Yet California and the Pacific Northwest has become home to many independent companies developing innovations not seen in traditional RV construction techniques.
+Yet California and the Pacific Northwest have become home to many independent companies developing innovations not seen in traditional RV construction techniques.
 Since the Big Four (Forest River Inc, REV Group, Thor Ind., and Winnebago Outdoors) only dabble in the teardrop category, it leaves the sector open for independent manufacturers to compete in that market space.

-You may be wondering why this teardrop trailer is so expensive?
+You may be wondering why this teardrop trailer is so expensive.
 You can buy a self-contained teardrop with a bathroom that’s full of features for a lot less.
 While this is true, you have to consider the construction methods of each one.
 The Hütte Hut is a “green build” teardrop.
 The raw materials used to manufacture the coach come from sustainable and eco-friendly sources.

 The wood comes from forests certified by the Forest Stewardship Council (FSC) or the Programme for the Endorsement of Forest Certification (PEFC).
 The Hütte Hut doesn’t have a single screw in it.
-To bond the components together, the company uses a green seal certified glue that’s non-toxic, minimizes waste, keeps our water clean, and preserves our climate.
+To bond the components together, the company uses a green seal-certified glue that’s non-toxic, minimizes waste, keeps our water clean, and preserves our climate.

 The manufacturer also meets the California Air Resources Board’s ULEF standards by using formaldehyde-free plyboard and adhesive.
 Every teardrop camper that leaves their production floor proves the eco-friendliness the teardrop community can reach.

-Many RV manufacturers are becoming green certified in their production and their products as the technology advances.
-Airstream, Coachmen, Forest River, and Roadtrek were first to gain the TRA Green Certification stamp of approval.
+Many RV manufacturers are becoming green-certified in their production and their products as technology advances.
+Airstream, Coachmen, Forest River, and Roadtrek were the first to gain the TRA Green Certification stamp of approval.
 Other brands have joined in to minimize their impact on the environment.

 If the Hütte Hut is out of your price range, but you want to do your part for the environment, let your RV dealer know, and they can point you in the right direction.
 You can be eco-smart, enjoy the teardrop lifestyle, and not break the bank all at the same time.